hunterxxx/huawei-map-clustering/README.md

 # huawei-map-clustering
 A high performance marker clustering library for Huawei Map

+## Motivation
+Why not use [Huawei built in .clusterable(true)](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/hms-map-drawonthemap#h2-1586915875534)?
+Because it's very slow for >100 markers, which causes ANRs.
+But this library can easily handle thousands of markers (the video above demonstrates the sample application with 100 000 markers running on Huawei P40 Lite).

 ## Integration
 1. Implement `ClusterItem` to represent a marker on the map.
 The cluster item returns the position of the marker and an optional title or snippet: